pozil/lwc-picklist-path/README.md

 # A LWC path component that works with any picklist field

+**/!\ DO NOT use this component in production, prefer the [standard built-in Path feature](https://help.salesforce.com/articleView?id=path_overview.htm&type=5).
+This is just sample code for demonstration/learning purposes.**

 ## Install
-If you are on MacOS or Linxu, run
+If you are on MacOS or Linux, run

 ```
 sh install.dev